IT Schedule 70 Frequently Asked Questions (FAQs) for Industry Partners

 You will receive an amendment for inclusion in the final contract.

 A digital certificate is required to submit an offer or a modification to a contract.
-To learn how to obtain a digital certificate, go to the eOffer website for complete instructions.
+To learn how to obtain a digital certificate, go to the eOffer for complete instructions.

 Originally, GSA offered complimentary digital certificates to encourage electronic submissions of offers and modifications, but is no longer doing so.
 You must purchase digital certificates at your own expense.
 To find out more, visit the eOffer Digital Certificates web page on the eOffer website.